 - Wipe up as much as you can before removing anything.

-- Remove their clothes down off their body, not over their head.
+- Remove their clothes down off their body, not over baby’s head.
 Onesies are made to do just this!
-(Ever wonder why the shoulders on onesies look the way they do?)
+(The envelope onesie was made with diaper blowout clean up in mind)

 - Keep wiping everything down.

-- Once you open the diaper try to contain as much as you can in the diaper before removing.
+- Once you open the diaper try to contain as much of the diaper blowout mess as you can in the diaper before removing.

 - Don’t be shy with wipes!